 Working capital.
-As at January 31, 2019, our working capital (current assets less current liabilities) was \$1.9 million.
-Current assets primarily include \$27.3 million of cash, \$31.5 million of current trade receivables and \$9.0 million of prepaid expenses.
-Current liabilities primarily include \$34.2 million of deferred revenue, \$29.4 million of accrued liabilities and \$5.1 million of accounts payable.
-Our working capital decreased from January 31, 2018 to January 31, 2019 by \$5.3 million, primarily due to cash used for acquisitions partially offset by borrowings on the credit facility and cash generated from operations during the period.
+As at January 31, 2020, our working capital (current assets less current liabilities) was \$11.3 million.
+Current assets primarily include \$44.4 million of cash, \$35.1 million of current trade receivables and \$13.0 million of prepaid expenses.
+Current liabilities primarily include \$41.1 million of deferred revenue, \$34.9 million of accrued liabilities and \$7.7 million of accounts payable.
+Our working capital increased from January 31, 2019 to January 31, 2020 by \$9.4 million, primarily due to cash generated from operations partially offset by cash used for credit facility repayments during the period.

 Historically, we've financed our operations and met our capital expenditure requirements primarily through cash flows provided from operations, issuances of common shares and proceeds from debt.
 We anticipate that, considering the above, we have sufficient liquidity to fund our current cash requirements for working capital, contractual commitments, capital expenditures and other operating needs.
 We also believe that we have the ability to generate sufficient amounts of cash in the long term to meet planned growth targets and to fund strategic transactions.
-Should additional future financing be undertaken, the proceeds from any such transaction could be utilized to fund strategic transactions or for general corporate purposes.
+Should additional future financing be undertaken, the proceeds from any such transaction could be utilized to fund strategic transactions or for general corporate purposes, including the repayment of outstanding debt.
 We expect, from time to time, to continue to consider select strategic transactions to create value and improve performance, which may include acquisitions, dispositions, restructurings, joint ventures and partnerships, and we may undertake further financing transactions, including draws on our credit facility or equity offerings, in connection with any such potential strategic transaction.

 With respect to earnings of our non-Canadian subsidiaries, our intention is that these earnings will be reinvested in each subsidiary indefinitely.
-Of the \$27.3 million of cash as at January 31, 2019, \$21.3 million was held by our foreign subsidiaries, most significantly in the United States with lesser amounts held in other countries in the EMEA and Asia Pacific regions.
+Of the \$44.4 million of cash as at January 31, 2020, \$21.8 million was held by our foreign subsidiaries, most significantly in EMEA with lesser amounts held in the United States and Asia Pacific region.
 To date, we have not encountered significant legal or practical restrictions on the abilities of our subsidiaries to repatriate money to Canada, even if such restrictions may exist in respect of certain foreign jurisdictions where we have subsidiaries.
 In the future, if we elect to repatriate the unremitted earnings of our foreign subsidiaries in the form of dividends, or if the shares of the foreign subsidiaries are sold or transferred, then we could be subject to additional Canadian or foreign income taxes, net of the impact of any available foreign tax credits, which would result in a higher effective tax rate.
 We have not provided for foreign withholding taxes or deferred income tax liabilities related to unremitted earnings of our non-Canadian subsidiaries, since such earnings are considered permanently invested in those subsidiaries, or are not subject to withholding taxes.